chrisburnell/chrisburnell.com/_posts/recipes/2019-03-14-buffalo-sauce.md

 ---
 title: Buffalo Sauce
-lede: Throw this on some wings and you’re off to the races.
+lede: Throw this on some wings and you're off to the races.
 prep_time: 5 minutes
 ingredients:
 - name: Frank’s Hot Sauce